 Pull streams from Wowza Streaming Engine to Wowza CDN

 With Wowza Streaming Engine™ media server software, you can stream directly to Wowza CDN™ and use its edge network to deliver streams to global audiences over HLS.
-You can send a single stream or a group of transcoded live stream renditions straight to a Wowza CDN on Fastly endpoint for distribution.
+You can send a single stream or a group of transcoded live stream renditions straight to a Wowza CDN endpoint for distribution.

 Pull-based workflow overview